-Rochester Car Accident Concerns for Seniors
+Rochester, New York, Car Accident Concerns For Seniors

-Jed Dietrich, Esq., Is Recognized as A Best Attorney of America and An American Institute of Trial Lawyers Litigator of The Year.
+Jed Dietrich, Esq., Is Recognized as A Best Lawyer of America and An American Institute of Trial Lawyers Litigator of The Year.
 The Dietrich Law Firm P.C. is Committed to Defending the Rights of Senior Citizens Who Have Sustained Serious Injuries in Rochester Car Accidents.

 For many older adults, driving is a means to remain independent, allowing seniors to work, volunteer, and continue serving their communities.
 In fact, there are more senior citizens on the road today than ever before.
 According to the National Highway Traffic Safety Administration, Americans aged 65 or over make up 18 percent of all licensed drivers—a cohort of more than 40 million motorists, the size of which is only expected to rise in the coming years.